Mid Year Study

 Courses

 Most of our courses will be offered in Semester 2.
-However, you may find that some courses with mandatory practical units aren't being offered until 2021 as they can't be completely taught online.
+However, you may find that some courses with mandatory practical units aren't being offered until 2024.

 If you planned to study one of those courses, please talk to us.